cybercitizen7/reactjs-portfolio-web-app/README.md

 # PORTFOLIO WEB APP

-This is my personal hobby project where I explore some of the ReactJS features by building a small portfolio website.
+This is my personal hobby project where I explore some of the [ReactJS](https://reactjs.org/) features by building a small portfolio website.
 I am using [TailwindCSS](https://tailwindcss.com/) for styling the app.

 Some parts of code might seem over-complexed, but this is because I want to understand some of the new features or just jiggle around with the code.

-**NOTE:** For this reasons this project is considered as Draft and it is not a final version.
+**NOTE:** For these reasons this project is considered as Draft and it is not a final version.
 A lot of code will be commented-out, because I am testing / exploring things.